Skip to main content

 Now you’re ready to get an SSL certificate from a registered certificate authority (CA).

-• Apache or Apache2 compatible (we don’t use Apache software, but Access Server uses that same type of certificate).
+Access Server doesn't use Apache software but uses that same type of certificate.

-Typically, the next step includes verification that you own the domain.
-The certificate authority might use one of these methods to do that:
+3. Typically, the next step includes verification that you own the domain.
+The CA might use one of these methods to do that:

 • Requiring you to place a file on your webserver the CA can retrieve.